holblin/docker-teamspeak3-server/README.md

 # How i can backup or restore my data

-See the following project with lot of tools for teamspeak 3
+See [this project](https://hub.docker.com/r/holblin/teamspeak3-tools/) with all tools for teamspeak.

 # Why do an other teamspeak3-server image?